Languages: German, French

 Brecht on Theatre.
 Co-edited and translated by Marc Silberman, Steve Giles, and Tom Kuhn.
 London: Bloomsbury Methuen, 2014.

-DEFA at the Crossroads of East German and International Film Culture: A Companion, co-edited with Henning Wrage (Berlin: DeGruyter, 2014), 346 pages.
+DEFA at the Crossroads of East German and International Film Culture: A Companion.
+Co-edited by Marc Silberman and Henning Wrage.
+Berlin: DeGruyter, 2014.

 Memory and Postwar Memorials: Confronting the Violence of the Past.
 Co-edited by Marc Silberman and Florence Vatan.
 New York: Palgrave Macmillan, 2013.

-Walls, Borders, Boundaries: Spatial and Cultural Practices in Europe, co-edited with Karen E. Till and Janet Ward.
+Walls, Borders, Boundaries: Spatial and Cultural Practices in Europe.
+Co-edited by Marc Silberman, Karen E. Till, and Janet Ward.
 New York: Berghahn Books, 2012.

 The German Wall: Fallout in Europe.
+Edited by Marc Silberman.
 New York: Palgrave Macmillan, 2011.

 Screening War: Perspectives on German Suffering.
-Co-edited with Paul Cooke.
+Co-edited by Paul Cooke and Marc Silberman.
 Rochester: Camden House, 2010.

 Recent refereed articles and book chapters: